pmem/ndctl/ndctl-list.md

 Enforce that the operation only be carried on devices that are attached to the given bus.
 Where *bus* can be a provider name or a bus id number.

 `-d; --dimm=`
 An *nmemX* device name, or dimm id number.
+The dimm id number here is X in *nmemX*.
 Filter listing by devices that reference the given dimm.
 For example to see all namespaces comprised of storage capacity on nmem0:

 <!-- -->